thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 **Let's look at an example.**

-Run the command below.
-You will start the *mosquitto_sub* client that subscribes to the topic “/sensor/SN-001/FirmwareVersion” of the local broker and start waiting for new messages from ThingsBoard server to broker.
+Run the command below to start the *mosquitto_sub* client, subscribing to the topic “/sensor/SN-001/FirmwareVersion” of the local broker.
+Start waiting for new messages from ThingsBoard server to broker.

 ```bash
 mosquitto_sub -t /sensor/SN-001/FirmwareVersion